 Lastly, we had Haupia (coconut milk pudding), which even the coconut haters among us liked.

-Dog of the Sea Waves, by James Rumford, was my favorite.
+This was my favorite of the Hawaiian books we read.
 It had a glossary of animal and plants in the back, along with a map of the whole chain of islands.
-It was a story about some of the first explorers to come to Hawaii, so it also covered how the islands were formed and how life came to grow there.
+It was a story about some of the first explorers to come to Hawaii, so it also covere...

-Georgia in Hawaii, by Amy Novesky, which I loved and thought was beautifully illustrated, but Moira was not so interested.
+I loved this book, and thought was beautifully illustrated, but Moira was not so interested in it.

 Of course, we also watched Lilo and Stitch multiple times.
 Because why not?